ScienceAsylum/Orbital-Transformation/README.md

 I think the animations turned out well, but I had to approximate the orbits as perfect circles because I ran out of time.
 I'd love to make the orbits ellipses and include orbital parameters (like inclination) to make it more accurate.

 ## Purpose of the Project
-I was making a YouTube video about the history of Earth-centered models (geocentrism) and why calling it &quote;incorrect&quote; is a bit too harsh.
+I was making a YouTube video about the history of Earth-centered models (geocentrism) and why calling it &quot;incorrect&quot; is a bit too harsh.

 <a href="https://youtu.be/yC74lhJX9Ck">
     <b>How can Planets be in Retrograde?
 Geocentrism Explained</b></br>